 - Other engagement history (such as events attended and hours volunteered)

-To organize this information, nonprofits typically store data in a donor database or a custom relationship management (CRM) system.
+To organize this information, nonprofits typically store data in a donor database or a customer relationship management (CRM) system.
 Nonprofits can integrate external tools (such as online donation forms and event management software), so new donor details will automatically be added to supporters’ profiles within the main database.

 Why Is Donor Data Important?